Banastre (1787 ship): Loss

 In 1793 Banastre's master was J. Davies, who replaced Harrocks.

 Captain Davies sailed from Liverpool on 24 November 1792, on Banastre's 6th enslaving voyage.
+In 1793, 68 British vessels sailed on enslaving voyages.

 Lloyd's List reported on 6 August 1793 that a French frigate of 44 guns had captured Banastre as she was sailing from London to Jamaica, and had taken her into Santo Domingo.

 In 1793, 17 British enslaving vessels were lost, nine of them in the Middle Passage, while sailing between Africa and the West Indies.
-During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving essels.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.

 In 1793, the slave trade did particularly well as Jamaica alone imported 23,000 captives that year.
 The total for 1791 to 1795 was just under 80,000 captives imported, though perhaps some 15,000 were transshipped to Cuba.